chromaui/chromatic-cli/README.md

 Compatibility is guaranteed between this package and Chromatic like so:

 - Production Chromatic ensures it’s compatible with what’s on npm
-- What's on the main branch is equal to what's published on npm
+- What's on the Git tag is equal to what's published on npm for that version
 - This package ensures it’s compatible with production Chromatic

 To facilitate upgrading in the future, removing and adding features, this is the process: